 Kiwi Alarms Has Been in Reno Since 2005

 I'm Scott Ferguson.
-I've lived here since 2005 and been installing alarm systems here since 2006.
+I've lived in Reno since 2005 and been in the alarm industry since 2006.
+I founded Kiwi Alarms in 2024, built on nearly two decades of hands-on experience.
 When you call me in January I'm here.
-I know your neighbourhood.
+I know your neighborhood.
 I know what I installed.
 That's what buying local actually means.
 The money stays in Reno, the service stays in Reno, and the person responsible for your security is someone you can actually reach.

 Is Vivint Ever the Right Choice?